 While this is probably a stretch to assume everyone will pause to check the facts and respond carefully; even a few extra calmer minds can sometimes diffuse the mob effect.

-Conducting Business in a Social Mob World
+Managing Business Risk in a Social Mob World

 Things move quickly online.